hershal-rami/CosmogBot/README.md

 # CosmogBot
 CosmogBot is a Discord bot for the Mt.
 Battle Tournament League, helping manage and organize the league's drafts

+Before using ensure that any linked spreadsheets do not contain typo's, team names match Discord roles (no additional S's), and that Pokemon forms are stylized consistently (Grimer-A vs. Grimer-Alola)

 # Setup
 Install Python version >= 3.5.3